fixmycrypto/FixMyCrypto/README.md

 ### Unknown / Invalid Words:

-If you know the position of a word but you have absolutely no idea what that word is supposed to be, replace it with an asterisk (`*`).
-For example, if you're certain that you're missing the 2nd to last word:
+If you know the position of a word but you have no idea what that word is supposed to be, replace it with an asterisk (`*`).
+For example, if you're certain that you're missing the 2nd word:

-    "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon * kiwi",
+    "phrase": "apple * pear watermelon kiwi strawberry apple banana pear watermelon kiwi pear",

 **Hint:** You might be tempted to replace any invalid words (words you wrote down that aren't on the BIP39 list) with a valid word from the list or a `*`, but it's actually better to leave any mistakes as-is.
 By leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of needing to check every word in the phrase.
 Also, the program may do a better job than you of guessing which typos were made and which replacement words should be tested.